abinandan-qa/cypress-bdd-e2e-test-framework/README.md

   },
 ```
 OR
-Pass the tags in CLI (can be leveraged for CI integration)
+Pass the tags in CLI (can be leveraged for configuring different tags based on CI pipeline)
 ```
 npx cypress run --env tags="@Regression"
 OR